speleophysics/Math-modeling-2020/intro-python/readme.md

 In class, we will use two different git repositories.
 One is a **main class repository** that contains code that I provide and/or create during lectures.
 This *is* that main repository (Math-modeling-2020).

 The second repository will be your **own repository** where you store and track your own code.
-If you wanted, you could also create a separate repository specifically for your project, as this would help to separate out your project code from your in-class and homework code.
+I also recommend that you create a separate repository specifically for your project, as this would help to separate out your project code from your in-class and homework code.

 ### Organizing your repos

 You will want to decide where to put your class git repos.
 My suggestion is that you create a directory (i.e. folder) within your `Documents` directory called `Math-Modeling` and then put the repos within this directory (each repo will be in its own directory that has the same name as the repo).
 The name of the main course repo is `Math-modeling-2020`.
 You will want to chose a different name for your own repository so that the directory names don't conflict (e.g. `my-math-modeling-code` would be one option).
 Repo names can't have spaces.

-To navigate among these directories from the terminal, you will need to use the `cd` command.
+To navigate among these directories from the terminal, you will need to use the `cd` command (change directory).
+This is the terminal-based equivalent of navigating around through your folders with a file browser.
 When you open a terminal it should start in your main user directory.
 Your `Documents` folder will be a subdirectory of this user directory.
 The commands below would get you from the main user directory down into the directory containing the main course repo, and then pull the latest copy of the repo from Github, assuming you use the same directory names suggested above (*Note: The $ just indicates a terminal command.
 You do not type this in.*),

 ```
 $ cd Documents